Beliavsky/Fortran-code-on-GitHub/README.md

 [phasta](https://github.com/PHASTA/phasta): Parallel Hierarchic Adaptive Stabilized Transient Analysis of compressible and incompressible Navier Stokes equations

+[Propeller Panel Method (PROPAN)](https://github.com/joaomrbaltazar/PROPAN): panel code for the calculation of steady and unsteady potential flow around foils, open and ducted propellers, and wind and marine current turbines.
+PROPAN was developed by MARETEC (Marine and Environmental Technology Research Centre) at Instituto Superior Técnico (IST), which belongs to Lisbon University.

 [ransfoil](https://github.com/sdhzhs/ransfoil): console to simulate airflow around an airfoil based on RANS approach

 [Rayleigh - dynamo in spherical geometry](https://github.com/geodynamics/Rayleigh): 3-D convection code designed for the study of dynamo behavior in spherical geometry.
 It evolves the incompressible and anelastic MHD equations in spherical geometry using a pseudo-spectral approach.